Who’s At Risk?

 Peanuts Help Control Blood Sugar

-Another way to measure blood sugar after eating is by assessing the “glycemic load” (GL).
-This scale also measures blood sugar spikes, but uses the typical serving size of each food item instead of a standard carbohydrate amount, making it an even better tool to show how different foods can affect blood sugar.
+Glycemic load (GL) is a newer term that takes GI into consideration and gives us a better picture of a food’s overall effect on blood sugar levels.
+By definition, glycemic load is the amount of carbohydrate in a food multiplied by the glycemic index of that carbohydrate.
+In other words, glycemic load takes both the type and amount of carbohydrate into consideration, making it a more feasible measure when examining foods in the context of healthy diets.
+The “glycemic load” (GL) scale also measures blood sugar spikes, but uses the typical serving size of each food item instead of a standard carbohydrate amount, making it an even better tool to show how different foods can affect blood sugar.

 Foods with a higher GI and GL can cause blood sugar and insulin to spike soon after eating, and after a meal, blood sugar can then drop even lower than before.
 This crash in blood sugar can make a person feel tired and hungry for more food, and this rollercoaster cycle of highs and lows can contribute to the development of pre-diabetes and diabetes.
 In addition, low-GI diets can significantly improve long-term glucose control in people with diabetes, similar to the amounts achieved with medication.